mszpigiel/FlexKnotFRB/README.md

 # FlexKnotFRB

+These are the codes used for our paper "What it takes to measure reionization with fast radio bursts".
+If you would like to use any of these methods please feel free to contact me for more details and explanations, my email address can be found [here](https://www.ast.cam.ac.uk/people/Stefan.Heimersheim) or you can just open an issue on here GitHub :)

 ## Generation of the synthetic data set
 The codes A and B are responsible for generating the data sets.
 As we are using the star formation rate from Behroozi et al 2019, and the ionization